Battle of Messines (1917): Artillery

+Mines

 At 03:00 a.m. the mines were to be detonated, followed by the attack of nine divisions onto the ridge.
 The blue line (first objective) was to be occupied by zero + 1:40 hours followed by a two-hour pause.
 At zero + 3:40 hours the advance to the black line (second objective) would begin and consolidation was to start by zero + 5 hours.
 Fresh troops from the unengaged brigades of the attacking divisions or from the reserve divisions would then pass through, to attack the Oosttaverne line at zero + 10 hours.
 As soon as the black line was captured, all guns were to bombard the Oosttaverne line, conduct counter-battery fire and place a standing barrage beyond the black line.
 All operational tanks were to join with the 24 held in reserve, to support the infantry advance to the Oosttaverne line.

 German preparations

 The Messines defences were on a forward slope and could be overlooked from Haubourdin Hill (Hill 63), the south end of the Douve Valley and Kemmel Hill, 5000 yd west of Wijtschate, an arrangement which the experience of 1916 showed to be obsolete.
 A new line, incorporating the revised principles of defence derived from the experience of the Battle of the Somme, known as the Flandernstellung, began in February 1917.
 The first section began 6 mi behind Messines Ridge, running north from the Lys to Linselles then Werviq and Beselare, where the nearest areas giving good artillery observation to the west were found.
 In April, Field Marshal Crown Prince Rupprecht and his chief of staff, Generalleutnant (Lieutenant-General) Hermann von Kuhl, favoured withdrawal to the Warneton (third) line, before a British attack.
 The local divisional commanders objected, due to their belief that counter-mining had neutralised the British underground threat and the inadequacy of the Warneton line.
 The convex eastern slope limited artillery observation and the Ypres–Comines canal and the river Lys restricted the space below the ridge where infantry could manoeuvre for counter-attacks.
 British observation from the ridge would make the ground to the east untenable as far as the Flandernstellung 6 mi beyond.
 A withdrawal to the Flandernstellung would endanger the southern slopes of Menin Ridge, the most important area of the Flandernstellung.
 Rupprecht re-examined the Warneton (third) line and the extra Sehnenstellung between the Warneton Line and the Höhenstellung (Contour Position) and dropped the withdrawal proposal.